AP-Skill-Development-Corporation/GIERAI-ML/README.md

   - ORM Queries
   - CRUD Operations in shell
   - Cread and Read in html file with sample example on it

+# Day-06(05-11-2022):
+  - Update and Delete Operations with sample example on it
+  - Superuser Creation
+  - Forms concept with widgets for it
+  - User Registration and Authentication
+  - Messages Concept and decorators